When you're not following a plan on social media, it's easy to forget to post regularly.

 Post at least once a week to establish a reliable posting pattern for your followers.
 You'll risk losing followers if people feel that they're not consistently seeing interesting or helpful content from your account.

-To ensure you establish that consistent pattern, set dates and times for posting first.
+To establish that consistent pattern, set dates and times for posting first.
 For example, if you decide to post every Monday, Wednesday, and Friday, fill in the date and time column with the next month's Mondays, Wednesdays, and Fridays.

-If you already have a repository of photos that you can post, though, you might start pasting the links into the Image File Name/Link column and fill in the other columns afterward.
+If you already have a repository of photos that you can post, you might start pasting the links into the Image File Name/Link column and fill in the other columns afterward.

 You can research the hashtags you might want to use by typing them into Instagram (head to the 'Search' tab and then tap 'Tags') to see how much volume they get.
 Prioritize the higher-volume ones.